 A large wood welcome sign seems like the perfect way to greet guests at my front door.
 I’ve wanted one of these big signs for years and finally set out to make my own.
 It cost just a few dollars and is a wonderful addition to a Spring front porch.
-Watch how easy it is to make and learn how you can create your own!

 This post contains affiliate links, view my full disclosure policy here.

 My front porch always looks so sad and bare when Spring rolls around.
 I jump at the first hint of warm weather and use this time to add color and life to my porch.
-I’ll show you my full Spring porch soon, when it’s safe to plant annuals, but for now let’s take a look at how I made this welcome sign.

 Wood Welcome Sign Supplies

-- 1×10 piece of wood, 6 feet long
+- 1×10 piece of wood, 6 feet long – this can bought and cut to size at Home Depot or your local hardware store

 - Sandpaper